suryakiran018/LearnCV.ai/tools/numpy.md

+# Numpy Guide

 ## 1. Introduction to NumPy

 ### What is NumPy?
-NumPy (**Numerical Python**) is a library for working with arrays and performing mathematical operations efficiently.
+NumPy (**Numerical Python**) is a python library for working with arrays and performing mathematical operations efficiently.

 - It provides support for multi-dimensional arrays, along with a collection of functions for **linear algebra, statistics, and more**.